 Center for Student Involvement

-For individual and group counseling services, please contact the Roosevelt Counseling Center.
+For individual and group counseling services, please contact the Roosevelt Counseling Services.

 To report issues of misconduct, please go the Student Misconduct Report Form.